RangerMauve/my-gpd-setup/README.md

 I use [EndevourOS](https://endeavouros.com/) which is an [Arch](https://archlinux.org/) based distribution of Linux.

-When installing from the live USB,
+When installing from the live USB, I selected the option that lacks a GUI so I could build up an env from scratch.

+I also made sure to enable LUKS disk encryption.

 ## Desktop